Tuesday, June 11, 2024

 I saw the Surf Punks twice, once in Hollywood and once in “the Valley” and both times they delivered.
 Drew rode in on his skate board guitar, Jerry Weber walked all over the stage with his keyboard around his neck, Andy the lifeguard came out of his tower-yes, there was a lifeguard tower on stage-to peel off some lead licks, bikini clad chicks coming out to dance to “Big Top” (when are those things gonna pop?)
 Mark the Shark wearing his fin, Scott the Valley singing his songs, and Dennis keeping a no-nonsense 4/4 beat.
 It appealed to me and my water polo playing buddys.

-Locals Only catches the wave of the Surf Punks party, and now, 40 years later when I can go to Malibu anytime, I still want to find where the Spoiled Brats from Malibu hang out.
+Locals Only catches the wave of the Surf Punks party, and now, over 40 years later when I can go to Malibu anytime, I still want to find where the Spoiled Brats from Malibu hang out.

 No comments: